pvcraven/arcade_book/source/chapters/08_functions/functions.rst

     add_numbers(11, 7)

-Occasionally, new programmers want to set the number values inside the function.
+Occasionally, new programmers want to set the parameter values inside the function.
 This is wrong.
-Then the function would only work for those values.
+If you do this, the function would only work for those values.
-The power is in specifying the numbers outside the function.
+The power is in specifying the numbers *outside* the function.
 We don't want the function to be limited to only certain data values.

+This example works, but it is wrong.
+Because if we ever changed line 8 to pass in different values, the program would ignore those values because on lines 3 and 4 they are always over written with 11 and 7.

 .. code-block:: python
     :linenos: